Economy of Pakistan

-The Gross Domestic Production of Pakistan (GDP) by various economic sectors according to the Annual Report Pakistan Economy, State Bank of Pakistan 2017-18:
+The Gross Domestic Production of Pakistan (GDP) by various economic sectors according to the Pakistan Economic Survey 2020-21

 Pakistan’s principal natural resources are arable land and water.
 About 25% of Pakistan’s total land area is under cultivation, and is watered by one of the largest irrigation systems in the world as discussed already.
 Pakistan irrigates three times more acres than Russia.
 Agriculture accounts for about 21.2% of the GDP and employs about 44% of the total labor force.
 Zarai Taraqiati Bank Limited is the largest financial institution geared towards the development of the agriculture sector through the provision of both financial services and technical knowledge.

 Pakistan ranks 5th in the Muslim world and 20th worldwide in farm output.
 It is the world’s second largest milk producer.

 According to the Food & Agriculture Organization Statistics (FAOSTAT) 2020, Pakistan World Rankings in terms of net production values (Top 20 Countries Only) are being shown in the following table:

 This table was compiled using the values published on the FAOStat 2020 website (see: http://www.fao.org/faostat/en/#rankings/countries_by_commodity).
 The website allows users to search by country and commodity, so each commodity’s name was chosen from the dropdown menu, and then recorded in the table.
 Pakistani commodities not ranked by FAOStat have not been included in this table.